 - Increased energy bills for the heater, filter, lighting, additional security, and water.
-For example, if you consider a solar heater, your initial cost may be higher, but your long term cost will be lower, and this can be a big advantage.
-Pkdata estimates the initial cost of a solar heater to be around $5,000.
+For example, if you consider a solar heater, your initial cost may be higher, but your long-term cost will be lower, which can be a big advantage.

 Tips to Reduce the Cost of an Inground Pool

-Consider your inground pool as a multi-stage project, save money by first building the pool, and consider the enhancements or additional landscaping and accessories as add-ons for later projects.
-Get estimates at the time of building to decide what is necessary now and what can be done later.
+Consider your inground pool as a multi-stage project.
+Save money by first building the pool, and consider the enhancements or additional landscaping and accessories as add-ons for later projects.
+Get estimates at the time of building, so you can decide what is necessary now and what can be done later.

 Does a Swimming Pool Increase the Property Value of Your Home?

-After you've invested all that money into putting in your swimming pool, you might think that this makes your property more valuable, however, this is not necessarily so.
-The general consensus is that a pool may increase your real estate value by approximately 7 percent.
-If we anticipate the cost of the pool conservatively being at 10-15 percent of the value of your home, you will always spend more on the pool, than you will get back in real estate value.
+After you've invested all that money into putting in your swimming pool, you might think that it makes your property more valuable.
+However, that is not necessarily so.
+The general consensus is that a pool may increase your real estate value by approximately 7%.
+If we anticipate the pool's cost conservatively at 10% to 15% of the value of your home, you will always spend more on the pool than you will get back in increased property value.
 Having a discussion with a real estate professional will help you understand precisely how your value is impacted based on your location.

 - Does the pool fit in well for the location?
-For example, a pool in an area where the temperatures are very high for many months may make the property very appealing, whereas a pool in an area where you can only get a few months use may not be as valuable to a buyer.
+For example, a pool in an area where the temperatures are very high for many months may make the property very appealing.
+In contrast, a pool in an area where you can only get a few months' use might not be as valuable to a buyer.

 - Does the lifestyle need of the potential buyer place value on having a pool?
-Having a pool might hurt you if the potential buyer is worried about maintenance costs, or safety, or the increased costs of insurance on the pool.
+Having a pool might hurt you if the potential buyer is worried about maintenance costs or safety or the increased costs of insurance on the pool.
 However, if the potential buyer is a health enthusiast, then you may be in luck.
-You should always consult with a real estate professional before you decide to change things to "increase the value of your home," they can provide you with proper evaluations to help you decide.
+You should always consult with a real estate professional before deciding to change things to increase the value of your home.
+They can provide you with proper evaluations to help you decide.

 - Does the pool "fit" with the property?
-If your pool is taking up all the garden area of your home, or if it is not landscaped nicely (which costs money) then having a pool may hurt you.
-If every other house on the block has a nice pool, and yours is the only one without one, not having a pool could hurt you, but again, the money you will spend to install the pool may not make sense.
+If your pool is taking up all of the garden area of your home, or if it does not have nice landscaping (which costs money), then it could hurt you.
+If every other house on the block has a nice pool, and yours is the only one without one, then not having a pool could hurt you, but again, the money you would spend to install one might not make sense.

-Sometimes people prefer to install or build their own pool so it may even be an advantage to have the space for a pool, and advertise that you have room to build a pool when you sell, instead of trying to design something for an unknown buyer who may not even come along wanting that pool.
+Sometimes buyers prefer to install or build their own pool, so it can be an advantage to have space for one and advertise that you have room to build a pool, instead of trying to design something for an unknown buyer.

 Having a pool can be a wonderful asset for you and your family.
-When evaluating the costs, it is best to consider if it will add value to your life.
-If you are only installing a pool for the increased real estate value potential, the costs you pay for installation and maintenance, as well as the inconvenience and time frame it will take to build the pool over a few months of construction may not be worth it in the long run.
-You may be better off considering these other ways to increase the value of your home like: upgrading your electrical, plumbing, redoing your roof, turning your home into a smart home, or into a more energy efficient home to get your home ready for potential buyers instead of resorting to building a pool to increase real estate value.
+When evaluating the costs, it is best to consider whether having one would add value to your life.
+If you are only considering installing a pool for the increased real estate value potential, the costs you would pay for installation and maintenance, as well as the inconvenience and time it would take to build it over a few months of construction, might not be worth it.
+You might be better off considering other ways to increase the value of your home, like upgrading your electrical wiring or plumbing system, redoing your roof, or making your home more energy-efficient in order to get it ready for potential buyers, instead of resorting to building a pool to increase your property value.